thecodingmachine/washingmachine/README.md

 ### Supported Gitlab versions

-Gitlab 8+ is supported.
+- The washingmachine v2.0+ has support for Gitlab 9+.

+If you seek support for older Gitlab versions, here is a list of supported Gitlab versions by washingmachine version:

 - The washingmachine v1.0 => v1.2 has support for Gitlab 8.
-- The washingmachine v1.2+ has support for Gitlab 8 and 9.
+- The washingmachine v1.2+ has support for Gitlab 8 and up to Gitlab 9.5.

-Starting with v1.3, we use some features only available in Gitlab 9.
-You can still run the washingmachine on Gitlab 8.10+, but you will need to fill the `job_stage` parameters when program is run:

-    /root/washingmachine/washingmachine run --job-stage=test

-The 'job_stage' parameter is the name of the stage in your `gitlab-ci.yml` file.

 ### Adding extra data in the comment